aokassamali/audio-search/README.md

 | Dense | **0.417** | **0.650** |
 | RRF | 0.358 | 0.543 |

-**Caveat :~10 queries.** More hand-labled queries can increase n for confidence, but for this particular section of the project I didn't expect that much value.

- BM25 is weak here because paraphrase-style queries against homophone-riddled ASR output doesn't work well.
-Lexical matching needs term overlap that the transcript doesn't reliably contain.

-Recall is prioritized over precision, because retrieval feeds an LLM.
-Recall sets the ceiling for the entire pipeline.
+n=10.
+Directional only.
+Separating dense from RRF needs 30+ queries.

+BM25 is weak because lexical matching doesn't work well on this sort of transcript.
+RRF degrades when one retriever dominates.

+Recall prioritized over precision.
+The LLM tolerates an irrelevant chunk, not a missing one.

-### Answer layer — smoke test
+### Answer layer

-System correctly refuses when the topic is absent from the corpus (`out_of_corpus`) and when a question's premise is unsupported (`false_premise`), and answers direct and multi-chunk questions with citations.
+n=4.
+Refuses when the topic is absent from the corpus (`out_of_corpus`) and when a question's premise is unsupported (`false_premise`).
+Answers direct and multi-chunk questions with citations.
+Answerability only.

 ---

 ## Grounding

-Citations are enforced in depth rather than requested in the prompt.

 1. **Schema constraint.** The answer schema restricts citation IDs to an enum of the chunks actually retrieved for this query.
-2. **Prompt rules.** Evidence-only, a citation per claim, refuse when unanswerable, and don't attribute a position to a party.
+2. **Prompt rules.** Evidence-only, a citation per claim, refuse when unanswerable, and don't attribute a position to a party on the basis of another speaker describing it.
 3. **Post-validation.** Every returned citation is re-checked against the retrieved set.
 Empty or invalid citations downgrade the response to a refusal.

+Layer 1 binds only if the inference server enforces the supplied grammar.

 ### Speaker attribution

-Role and identity are modeled as **separate claims with separate evidence**.
+Role and identity are separate fields with separate confidence and separate evidence.

-Prompt only accepts a neighboring name when the context shows it's being used to *address* the target.
+Speaker samples plus neighboring-turn context are passed to the LLM.
+Neighboring turns supply names, since speakers do not state their own.
+A neighboring name is accepted only when context shows it addressing the target.

+Role or identity returned without a valid evidence sample is downgraded to `unknown`.
+Evidence belonging to a different speaker is rejected.

-Evidence enforcement is a code-level invariant.
-Resolution order is manual override → high-confidence identity → high-confidence role → raw speaker ID, and the inferred values are retained alongside the effective label so an override masking a bad inference stays visible.
+Resolution order is manual override → high-confidence identity → high-confidence role → raw speaker ID.

-Rendered output keeps provenance.
+Inferred values are kept alongside the effective label, so an override masking a bad inference is visible.

+Output format is `Geiser [SPEAKER_01]`.

+Role prompt contains no domain vocabulary.
+TOML overrides handle manual correction.

-### Attribution ambiguity is measured
+### Attribution ambiguity calcs

-Two diagnostics per transcript segment:

 - **`speaker_overlap_ratio`** = winning speaker's overlap ÷ total diarized speech in the segment.
+Near 1.0 = one speaker owns it.
+Near 0.5 = split.

-- **`diarization_coverage`** = total diarized speech ÷ segment duration
+- **`diarization_coverage`** = total diarized speech ÷ segment duration.
+Low coverage with high ratio = dominant speaker, non-diarized audio in segment.

-**82 of ~1,650 segments (5%) have an overlap ratio below 0.8**
+**82 of ~1,650 segments (5%) have an overlap ratio below 0.8.** These segments span a speaker change.
+Speaker changes occur at question-answer transitions, so they cluster there rather than distributing evenly.

 ---

 ## Known limitations

-- **Faithfulness** The system verifies that a cited chunk is real and was retrieved.
-It does not verify that the claim is *entailed by* the chunk it cites.
+- **Faithfulness.** Citations are checked for validity, not entailment.
+Requires a separate NLI or judge step.
-- **Evaluation is small.** ~10 retrieval queries, n=4 answerability.
+- **Small eval set.** n=10 retrieval, n=4 answerability.
-- **Retrieval finds mentions, not speakers, at the chunk level.**
+- **Chunk retrieval matches mentions, not speakers.** Rule 8 is a stopgap.
+- **Embedding cache key hashes chunk `text` only.** Correct while `text` is the embedded field.
+Fix is to include the field name in the key.
-- **GPU concurrency is capped.** Materializing multiple Dagster partitions at once puts multiple Whisper models in contention for the same VRAM.
-Concurrency limits are set so partitions queue rather than collide.
+- **GPU concurrency capped.** Concurrent partitions load multiple Whisper models against shared VRAM.
-- **Single corpus.** Everything is validated on formal, low-affect speech with an official transcript.
-Generalization to other registers is untested.
+- **Single corpus.** Formal low-affect speech.

+---

+## Design decisions

+- No silent CUDA → CPU fallback.
+Fails with a `--device cpu` suggestion.
+- No vector DB.
+NumPy brute force to ~10⁵ vectors.
+- int8 over fp16.
+Pascal fp16 throughput is degraded. `--compute-type` overrides.
+- Audio normalized to 16 kHz mono PCM before diarization.
+Compressed MP3 seeking gave inconsistent sample-length errors.
+- Chunk boundaries key on terminal punctuation, not domain keywords.
+- Corpus prep amortized in FastAPI `lifespan`.
+Per request: embed query, rank.

 ---